 Scorpion fish sting

-Scorpion fish venom
+Scorpion fish venom is poisonous.

 - Nausea and vomiting